f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

         b.
 In the origin pool field dropdown, click Add Item
         c.
 Enter name, in origin server section click Add Item
         d.
 Select type of origin server as “IP address of Origin Server on given Sites”
         e.
 Copy/Paste the private IP of your worker node.
-(You can use kubectl command as well “kubectl get node –o wide” to get the private IP)
+(You can use kubectl command as well ``kubectl get node –o wide`` to get the private IP)
         f.
 Select the AWS site created in step2, apply the configuration
         g.
-Copy/Paste product page service port to the origin server port field (Range [30000-32767], use kubectl command “kubectl get svc” to get the port value), apply the configuration
+Copy/Paste product page service port to the origin server port field (Range [30000-32767], use kubectl command ``kubectl get svc`` to get the port value), apply the configuration
         h.
 Enable WAF and select the WAF policy.
 If not created, create a WAF policy in blocking mode and attach it to the LB
         i.
 Scroll down to “Other Settings” section.
             -  Here, in “VIP Advertisement” select custom and add the configs as shown in below image